The eight pronominal verbs most used in Italian

 What are pronominal verbs in Italian?

 These verbs are the category of verbs called ‘verbi pronominali’.
 They are made up of a basic verb which is used together with one or more pronouns.
 A pronominal verb has a different meaning than the basic verb.
-The conjugation of each pronominal verb follows a special pattern.
+Furthermore, the conjugation of each pronominal verb follows a special pattern.

-If you are not yet familiar with the basic conjugation of verbs, then before you tackle the pronominal verbs, familiarise yourself with these.
+If you are not yet familiar with the basic conjugation of verbs, then before you tackle the pronominal verbs, familiarise yourself with their basic form.
 You can find a simple yet comprehensive guide here.
 If you are already familiar with the basic verbs, then carry on.

 Metterci